scala/scala-parallel-collections/README.md

 parallel collections rather than going through `.par`.
-For other possible workarounds, see https://github.com/scala/scala-parallel-collections/issues/22, which is still under discussion (as of April 2017).
+For other possible workarounds, see https://github.com/scala/scala-parallel-collections/issues/22, which is still under discussion.

 ## Releasing